jespinol/TR-FRET_dataProcess/README.md

 experiments, as performed in [Wesley <i>et al.</i> (Protein Science 2022)](https://doi.org/10.1002/pro.4339).

 The program takes in TR-FRET data, performs signal correction, and calculates the binding affinity of the dataset being tested, along with goodness-of-fit statistics.
-It outputs a xlsx file containing corrected data, curve fitting data, and a plot of the experimental data and the fitted curve.
+It outputs a xlsx file containing corrected data, normalized data, curve fitting data, and a plot of the experimental data and the fitted curves.

 ### Requirements